-When you have a card with flexible points like the Citi ThankYou card or American Express Platinum card (personal and business), you can use those points to book travel.
+When you have a card with flexible points like the Citi ThankYou card or American Express Platinum card (The Platinum Card® from American Express and The Business Platinum Card® from American Express), you can use those points to book travel.
 There are lots of great benefits to booking through a portal, but there’s also a downfall.
 Keep reading to find out why you shouldn’t book your ticket using Thankyou points or other travel portal.

 Why You Shouldn’t Book Your Ticket Using ThankYou Points

 When you book using a portal, it’s quick and easy.
 Just like booking on an airline website.
 Many of us book our flights this way because you save money, earn miles, are eligible for upgrades, and can earn elite status faster.

 You save money because you can use your points instead of paying cash.
 You can even use a combination of points and miles.